-The school curriculum also includes Religious Education and Personal, Social, Health and Citizenship Education.
+The school curriculum also includes Religious Education, Personal, Social, Health Education and Relationships and Sex Education.
 Pupils in Reception class follow the Foundation Stage Curriculum.

 Pupils are encouraged to work independently, collaboratively in groups or as a whole class according to the tasks in which they are involved.